rm511130/Tanzu-Workshop-TKGI/README.md

 ![](./images/lab.png)

-- Execute the following command to become a PKS Administrator:
+- Execute the following commands to become a PKS Administrator: